 Alarms should return to their normal functioning modes immediately when power is reconnected, unless they have been damaged.

 Alarm companies are currently replacing parts of damaged systems throughout Christchurch, and replacing cables which may have been stretched as structures moved in the quake.

 Burgess says he believes most buildings will have been secured by the police and search and rescue teams.

 He has had lots of enquiries for new systems following the looting, and also many requests from current clients who have had to shift premises.

 Action Alarms recommends contacting the police "straight away" following a break-in, then getting in contact with an alarm company.

-Ralph Brown says his training company Skillset New Zealand is up and running again.
+is up and running again.

 Brown says the major problem he is facing is having to work over the phone or use email to deal withsoftware issues, instead of being able to resolve them face-to-face.

 "It takes patience but there are ways around it which we're working on" he said